Azerbaijani Armed Forces: Command

 Since the fall of the Soviet Union, there have been attempts in the defence ministry to reform the military to be more in line with the Turkish/NATO model, resulting in Soviet-legacy officers such as Rovshan Akbarov and Najmeddin Sadikov being removed from power.

 Azerbaijan periodically holds drills to improve interaction and combat coordination between the servicemen during operations, its military personnel's combat readiness, as well as to develop commanders' military decision-making and unit management skills.

 Land Forces

 Azerbaijan has a dozen 300mm salvo rocket systems 9A52 "Smerch" with a range of 70-90 km.

-The Azerbaijani Land Forces number 85,000 strong, according to UK Advanced Research and Assessment Group estimates.
-The 2,500 men of the National Guard are also part of the ground forces.
-In addition, there are 300,000 former service personnel who have had military service in the last 15 years.
+In 2026, the Azerbaijani Land Forces are about 57,000 strong, according to UK International Institute for Strategic Studies estimates.
+From 2007 or before, the IISS has also listed about 300,000 former service personnel who have had military service in the last 15 years.
 Other paramilitary agencies consist of Interior Ministry Internal Troops of Azerbaijan, 12,000 strong, and the land component of the State Border Service, 5,000 strong.
+In 2007-2010, 2,500 men of the National Guard might have been able to augment the ground forces.

 Azerbaijan has signed numerous contracts to strengthen its armed forces and to train its military with Turkey's assistance.
 Over the last 15 years, Azerbaijan has been preparing its military for possible action against Armenian forces in Nagorno-Karabakh.